codepreplabs/SpringIOCtutorial/README.md

 contains Spring 4.x Inversion Of Control related examples

 References:
-The examples are from Spring reference documentation.
+The examples are from Spring reference documentation code snippets.